-Join usACU 2022 Conference Video Image at the Association of Clinicians for the Underserved’s 2022 Annual Conference, “Resilience & Transformation in Care,” on July 31-August 2!
-Taking place in Washington, D.C. and virtually, this hybrid symposium will unite hundreds of clinicians, public health and industry leaders, advocates, and administrators from across the U.S. as we explore strategies to support the healthcare workforce and bridge gaps for a more equitable, just, diverse, and inclusive post-pandemic healthcare system.
+Join us at the Association of Clinicians for the Underserved’s 2022 Annual Conference, “Resilience & Transformation in Care,” on July 31-August 2!
+Taking place in Washington, D.C. and virtually, this hybrid symposium will unite hundreds of clinicians, public health and industry leaders, advocates, and administrators from across the U.S. as we explore strategies to support the healthcare workforce and bridge gaps to create a better post-pandemic healthcare system.

-Our symposium will offer CME-accredited trainings of interest to clinicians, administrators, and advocates alike in three tracks—Supporting a Thriving Workforce, Healthcare Delivery Reimagined, and Emerging Issues in Care for Marginalized Populations—as well as exciting general sessions, keynotes, poster presentations, networking opportunities, and more.
+Our symposium will offer CME-accredited trainings of interest to clinicians, administrators, and advocates alike in three tracks—Supporting a Thriving Workforce, Healthcare Delivery Reimagined, and Emerging Issues in Care for Underserved Populations—as well as exciting general sessions, keynotes, poster presentations, networking opportunities, and more.

 ACU 2022 Annual Conference Keynote Speakers